The AMS Summer Policy Colloquium:

 Download the 2022 in-person agenda here.

-Please note participants are expected to attend all sessions.
-During lunch participants will have the pleasure of dining with the speakers and often use this time to work on group exercises and for network.
+Please note participants are expected to attend all in-person sessions.
+Participants use breaks and meals to work on group exercises and for network.
 The Colloquium is an intensive experience.
 Multi-tasking during the sessions is highly discouraged and will lessen the impact of the course.